Thanks to tending ants, mixed aphid colonies persist

 The aphid milking ant Lasius japonicus ensures long-lasting coexistence of two colour morphs of the mugwort aphid, from which it harvests honeydew, Saori Watanabe and colleagues write.
 Without intervention, its favourite colour would be displaced.

 The mugwort aphid occurs in different colours, with red and green as the most common types; large green specimens will turn black.
 The ant has a preference for the green morph, Saori Watanabe and colleagues show, because it excretes a higher quality honeydew.
 But as a consequence, the red morph, which retains a larger proportion of the sugars that it obtains from the host plant, can reproduce at a higher rate.
 All aphids are females that reproduce parthenogenetically, their young being clones of their mother.
-Red aphids produce red daughters, green aphids green daughters – and the green morph runs a risk to be displaced by the red one.
+Red aphids produce red daughters, green aphids green daughters.
+The green morph runs a risk to be displaced by the red one, which multiplies faster.

 But, as it turns out, the ants prevent this from happening.
 The researchers show that the red aphids indeed are able to multiply faster than the green ones.
 As a consequence, in laboratory experiments, the proportion of green aphids in a mixed colony decreased, but only if the researchers withheld attending ants.
 If, however, ants were allowed to join the aphids, the reproduction rate of the green morph increased, and the green aphids now reproduced as fast as the red aphids.
 Thus, in the presence of ants, the proportion between green and red morphs was stable.

 It is not clear how the ants improve the reproduction rate of the green aphids, but it saves the green morph from local extinction.